 Even when there is no marked strategy for it, a brand usually seeks to develop an appropriate Customer Experience to its customers.
-That is to say, they try to collect all the data of the interactions of the clients with the brand.
+That is to say, they try to collect all the data of the interactions of the clients with the brand through social media channels or other means of digital marketing strategies.
 An analysis of the route: from the moment you are interested in the product to the moment you purchase it.
-This study will seek to analyze the strengths and weaknesses to continue building consumer confidence.
+This study will seek to analyse the strengths and weaknesses to continue building consumer confidence.

 In the following lines you will find ten truths (and tips for entrepreneurs) on how the Customer Experience should use a corporate brand